toolpath/syil/README.md

 **PROBEINSIDECORNER**

 The Probe inside Corner macro probes the inside edges of a pocket and calculates the center.
-The A argument is the selected work coordinate(G54-59).
-The B argument Selects the desired corner to probe.
-The C argument is the probing distance.
-The Probe should be roughly centered, above and behind the corner before beginning.
+`A` is the selected work coordinate(G54-59).
+`B` the desired corner to probe.
+`C` is the probing distance.
+The Probe should be roughly centered, diagonaly from the corner before beginning.

 ![probeInternalCorner](images/probeInternalCorner.png)